-An interesting phonemenon occurs these days where we find ourselves sending or responding to virtual greetings rather than connecting with friends next to us.
-On special occasions, make sure you aren’t busily texting all your mates virtually when you’re around real people.
-If you find it hard to switch off from work it’s especially important to ensure that when you on holiday, it’s just that – a break away from anything connected with your work life.
+Of course, this hasn’t been possible in recent months, and we are lucky to have the opportunity to communicate digitally.
+However, even when it isn’t imposed by a pandemic, how often do we find ourselves sending or responding to virtual greetings rather than connecting with friends next to us?
+When we can, take time and renewed pleasure in spending time around real people and really being present in that moment rather than being on your phone.
+If you find it hard to switch off from work, it’s especially important to ensure that when you’re on holiday, it’s just that – a break away from anything connected with your work life.

 It’s important to realise just how stressed our mobile phones can make us physically too, I’m not just talking about repetitive strain injury from too much texting or hot ear from speaking on the phone for too long, we are so wired most of the time that we simply can’t remember how it feels to switch off – literally.
 If you’ve ever been in a remote place with no electricity at all you’ll remember the feeling.
 Standing by a waterfall similarly gives off negative ions and greatly increases wellbeing.
 It’s unlikely you’ll be spending time near a remote waterfall or without electricity, but you can at least give yourself a quick mobile phone detox at the weekend.

-When you go on holiday, really go on holiday.
+When you go on holiday, or take time off, really go on holiday.
 Add a signature to your emails and adapt your voicemail message so that you alert people to your phone detox.
 Switch off the Wifi in your home too, and get out into nature as much as possible.
 At first you will probably feel bereft, but take some deep breaths and relax!

 Don’t use your mobile phone to wake you up!
 Get an old style alarm clock, bedrooms should be ideally for sleep and sex (most of us have an overstuffed wardrobe in there too) but unless you live in a studio apartment, have no electronic equipment or phones in your bedroom.
 We cannot function without restorative sleep, and unless we can really switch off, it’s hard to get the deep sleep we really need.